Breaks and lunches are staggered throughout the school day. All students have at least 2 breaks of 30 minutes each during the school day.

 If you would like to arrange a playdate for your child with another child, please remember that we require written communication (email) to the class teacher and to Ms. Gigi.
 We will not allow any child to leave the school premises with another parent or babysitter without parental permission in advance.

-Parents may celebrate their child’s birthday at school with a cake, or drinks, if they arrange it with the class teacher at least 2 days in advance.
-Parents are requested to bring or send in everything required, including plates, napkins, etc. Caffeinated drinks are not allowed.
-Invitations to Birthday Parties outside the school day will only be distributed in school if all children in the class are invited.
-If you prefer to only invite a select few you MUST phone the parents, send invitations via post or email or speak directly to parents.
+Parents may celebrate their child’s birthday at school with a cake, or drinks, if they arrange it with the class teacher at least two days in advance.
+Parents are requested to bring or send in everything required, including biodegradable plates, napkins and utensils, including a knife if needed to cut a cake).
+Caffeinated drinks are not allowed.
+Due to fire code regulations we are not allowed to light birthday candles in school.
+Invitations to birthday parties outside the school day will only be distributed in school if all children in the class are invited.
+If you prefer to only invite a select few you MUST phone the parents, send invitations via post, email or speak directly to parents.
 Teachers will not distribute only a few invitations nor should parents try to distribute only a few invitations at school.
 This hurts children’s feelings and is unfair.

 If you are organizing a party outside of school at the end of the school day, please make sure that your invitations CLEARLY state that parents of bus children must inform the class teacher and Miss Gigi about any change in bus service for that day.
 We will not contact parents to confirm party attendance.
 Please make sure your guests understand that they are responsible for informing the class teacher and Ms. Gigi in advance.
 If the school does not receive written confirmation, children will be sent home in their usual manner.
 On the morning of the party, Miss Gigi must receive a list of all confirmed participants which clearly indicates whether children are going home with another parent, or on a party bus.
 To arrange a party bus please contact Pino, the head of the bus company 3407783505.
 Parents of Primary and Middle School Students: If you have arranged a Party Bus, you must be at the school no later than 3:30 pm.
 You will be responsible for all confirmed party participants while they wait in the Adventure Playground for the bus to collect them.
 You are also responsible for riding on the Party Bus with the students.
 Parents of Early Childhood Students: If you have arranged a Party Bus, you must be at the Early Childhood Center no later than 14:30.
 You will be responsible for all confirmed party participants while they wait in the garden for the bus to collect them.
 You are also responsible for riding on the Party Bus with the students.